 Women have specific health needs, and their bodies respond differently to exercise and nutritional intake than do men.
 Interestingly, studies show that women who combine resistance exercise with protein supplementation have a greater response in muscle protein synthesis than men do!

 Women also have a higher body fat composition than do men.
-Moreover, women burn more carbohydrates than fat at rest than men do.
-This means it is harder for women to burn fat as female bodies are more prone to burning sugars.
+Moreover, women burn more carbohydrates than fat at rest in comparison to men.
+This means it’s harder for women to burn fat as female bodies are more prone to burning sugars.

 Learn about the various types of protein that you can consume in our in depth article on the best proteins.